 The first model of the machine was improvised with »Fischertechnik« parts.
 In the beginning, I wanted to make a machine that can improvise, but I figured out that the improvisation can not be done by a machine.
 It actually happens when the machine is being made (in the workshop) or when I produce objects with the machine: I am the one who improvises!

-The project is part of my PhD, the PhD is being supervised by
+The project is related to my PhD (it is not finished yet, this is not the final piece), the PhD is being supervised by

 Prof. Dr. Bernhard E. Bürdek and Prof. Dr. Juliane Rebentisch (theory) and Prof. Eckart (practical part).